Driving and Parking

 When a student wishes to terminate a vehicle’s registration and register another vehicle, the parking permit should be scraped from the vehicle and the remains brought to the Public Safety office, where a replacement will be issued.

-To obtain a South Georgia College permit, all personnel must have the following:
+To obtain a South Georgia State College permit, all personnel must have the following:

 Restrictions in controlled parking areas are in effect 24 hours a day.

 Students, visitors, or faculty/staff may park in any parking area unless it is posted otherwise.

 There are some faculty, staff, and visitors’ parking areas designated by appropriate signs.
 Signs identifying other restricted areas are displayed in a conspicuous manner.

 Students with physical disabilities who do not have a state issued handicap tag/decal may apply to the Public Safety office for a temporary handicap parking permit in order to park in the handicap parking areas.
 Verification of the condition may be required.